TheGoodlike13/liberty_or_death/README.md

  8. Run 'sudo adduser <your username> vboxsf'.
  9. Open the file explorer, select 'Other locations'
 10. Click on your shared folder, enter your password and enjoy.

+#### HDD addendum

+Because of the above, the HDD started running out of space.
+Foolishly I pushed it to the absolute limit and the OS did NOT like that :D It bricked, and upon restart would give me '/dev/sda3: recovering journal' error.
+This was not ideal, so I set out to increase the HDD size.

+First on the list is [#thats_kinda_small](#thats_kinda_small).
+Thankfully the Virtual Media Manager allows me to adjust the HDD size under properties.
+Problem solved!

+Except it doesn't work.
+Because while the HDD is bigger, the partition which is used by the OS is not.
+So nothing has changed.

+Thankfully the process for increasing the partition is pretty straightforward.
+I'm ready to [#join_the_partitions](#join_the_partitions) together.

+I insert the Ubuntu .iso file into the VM.
+This causes it to be used instead of the installation.
+I choose to try Ubuntu instead of installing it.
+That boots me right up.

+I search for and launch GParted.
+It gives me some error about 'sda3' not using all the space that it could.
+I agree to fix the issue which does nothing, as far as I can tell.

+I right click on '/dev/sda3', which now I can see is the primary partition for non-system files. 'sda1' and 'sda2' are reserved for that shit.
+I choose the option to 'Resize/Move'.
+This presents me with a very neat UI element which I can use to drag or adjust the size of the partition.
+I maximize it.

+For some reason 1MB is still not allocated, even if I repeat the process.
+Oh well.
+I apply the operation, which had remained pending.
+I am warned about possible data loss.
+I proceed forward recklessly.
+Success?
+Let's find out.
+I shut off the VM and restart.
+At some point the .iso was ejected automatically.

+It works!
+And it even booted in the correct resolution again!
+Hurray!